Apache ActiveMQ

 apache-activemq / jaas-user-password

-ActiveMQ Classic provides pluggable security and commonly uses JAAS for authentication.
-ActiveMQ documents the PropertiesLoginModule with users.properties and groups.properties files for username/password and group mapping.
+ActiveMQ Classic commonly uses JAAS PropertiesLoginModule authentication with users.properties and groups.properties referenced from login.config and the broker configuration.

 Looks like